Published on December 2, 2025

 Table of Contents

-One of the biggest concerns for anyone on a fixed income is unpredictable expenses.
-While Original Medicare covers a large portion of your healthcare costs, the remaining 20% you’re often responsible for has no annual limit.
-A serious illness or unexpected surgery could lead to thousands of dollars in out-of-pocket bills.
-This is the problem that Medigap was created to solve.
-By paying a set monthly premium, you transfer that financial risk to an insurance company.
-This guide is designed to help you understand how Texas Medigap plans can give you peace of mind by making your healthcare costs stable and predictable.
+Unpredictable expenses are a huge worry when you’re on a fixed income.
+While Original Medicare covers a lot, you’re on the hook for the remaining 20%—and that has no annual limit.
+A serious illness could leave you with thousands in unexpected bills.
+This is the exact problem Medigap was created to solve.
+By paying a monthly premium, you hand that financial risk over to an insurance company.
+This guide breaks down how Texas Medigap plans work, helping you find the right coverage to make your healthcare costs stable and predictable.

 Key Takeaways